ramomar/ramomar.github.io/assets/verses.md

 We're animals, we're out of control

 Are you worth your weight in gold?
-Going once, going twice, sold!It's all about that cold hard cash, hon
+Going once, going twice, sold!
+It's all about that cold hard cash, hon

 Aren't you lonely?
 Up there in utopia